 Strengthening Smaller Public Libraries Through Staff Diversity

 In the summer of 2021, Lawrence Public Library (LPL) was awarded a Laura Bush 21st Century Librarian Program grant from the Institute of Museum and Library Services.
-The library was awarded this grant to fund a pilot program the goal of which was to reduce barriers to entering the library profession, in particular for communities who are underrepresented in the field of library and information science.
+The library was awarded this grant to fund a pilot program to reduce barriers to entering the library profession, in particular for communities who are underrepresented in the field of library and information science.

 This intership tackled systemic barriers to librairanship in myriad ways.
 Tuition for the Masters in Library Science program at Emporia State was paid for in full.
-Also, it was essential to us that the accompanying internship be paid, as unpaid internship are a substantial econmic barrier for many folks interested in furthering their careers, in and outside of the library field.
-To learn more about our program, and how you might build something ismilar at your library, please see *insert PDF title here*
+Also, it was essential to us that the accompanying internship be paid, as unpaid internships are a substantial econmic barrier for many folks interested in furthering their careers, in and outside of the library field.
+To learn more about our program, and how you might build something ismilar at your library, please see the Inclusive Internship Quick Guide, linked on this page.

 Frankie